ebellocchia/py_crypto_hd_wallet/readme/algorand_wallet.md

         seed_bytes = binascii.unhexlify(b"e6914a31dc45fe52a979acde7128cfb4a0f8c1b693fc79529eb97ea12afe027d")
         hd_wallet = hd_wallet_fact.CreateFromSeed("my_wallet_name", seed_bytes)

-- From a private key:
+- From a private key.
+The mnemonic will be automatically computed from the private key:

         import binascii
         from py_crypto_hd_wallet import HdWalletAlgorandFactory